D3jag0re/multi-container-application/README.md

 - while I understand the usefulness for development purposes, defining volumes in my docker-compose caused me lots of issues with overwriting etc.
 - Should have spent more time learning the basics of js and perhaps doing a todo list without an external DB, then with, then containerizing.
 Jumped in too deep which made troubleshooting harder for the js side (especially as I would often get no errors)
+- For ex.
+Troubleshooted so far, had to bend to our AI overloards to discover I was missing a crucial middleware part.
+-